(An Intercultural Examination)

 Ownership of actions comes with the notion that if you take on a task you can and will be held accountable for completing the task.

-The more intercultural an organization is the more managers and leaders need to develop cultural agility in the way to direct and delegate.
+The more intercultural an organization is the greater the need is for managers and leaders to develop cultural agility in the way they direct and delegate.

 We have seen many intercultural situations where there is a strong hierarchy combined with a lack of empowerment.
 In those situations, the process surrounding directing and delegating often results in communication gaps between the boss and their direct reports.